Three Minute Thesis (3MT)

 Questions?
 Contact us at cgpd@utoronto.ca

-The winner of the University of Toronto 3MT competes at the Ontario provincial competition, hosted by a different Ontario university each year. - National 3MT Showcase
+The winner of the University of Toronto 3MT participates at the Ontario provincial competition, hosted by a different Ontario university each year. - National 3MT Showcase

-The Canadian Association for Graduate Studies hosts the top finalists from each of the provincial competitions (Western, Ontario, Eastern) in a national competition. - Northeastern Association of Graduate Schools (NAGS) Competition
+The Canadian Association for Graduate Studies hosts the top finalists from each of the provincial competitions (Western, Ontario, Eastern) in a national showcase. - Northeastern Association of Graduate Schools (NAGS) Competition

-The Council of Graduate Studies hosts a North America-wide 3MT showcase with the winners from the southern, western, midwestern, and northeastern regions presenting their 3MT orations and participating in a roundtable discussion.
-The audience then chooses a People’s Choice winner.
+The Council of Graduate Studies hosts a North America-wide 3MT showcase with the winners from the southern, western, midwestern, and northeastern regions presenting and participating in a roundtable discussion.
+The audience chooses a people’s choice winner.